 7. Approach:

-The book is an enticing journey that starts from the very basics to gradually pick up pace as the story unfolds.
+This is an enticing learning path that starts from the very basics to gradually pick up pace as the story unfolds.
 Each concept is first defined in the larger context of things succinctly, followed by a detailed explanation of their application.
 Each topic is explained with the help of a project that solves a real real-world problem involving hands-on work thus giving you a deep insight into the world of machine learning.

 8. What You Will Learn:

 Get to grips with R techniques to clean and prepare your data for analysis, and visualize your results

-Utilize the power of R to handle data extraction, manipulation, and exploration techniques

-Use R to visualize data spread across multiple dimensions and extract useful features
+Implement R machine learning algorithms from scratch and be amazed to see the algorithms in action

+Solve interesting real-world problems using machine learning and R as the journey unfolds

+Write reusable code and build complete machine learning systems from the ground up

 Harness the power of robust and optimized R packages to work on projects that solve real-world problems in machine learning and data science

 Learn specialized machine learning techniques for text mining, social network data, big data, and more

 Discover the different types of machine learning models and learn which is best to meet your data needs and solve your analysis problems

+Evaluate and improve the performance of machine learning models

+Learn specialized machine learning techniques for text mining, social network data, big data, and more

 Understand why and how to create test and training data sets for analysis